 All students have until the second semester of sophomore year to declare a major.
 This gives you time and space to explore options, take elective courses, learn more about yourself, meet students and faculty members in various departments, and make sound decisions about your major.
 Please contact Coordinator of Academic and Pre-Professional Advising Joe Ficano with questions or to make an appointment (email@example.com).

 This table is to help you stay on track to declare a major by the second semester of your sophomore year.

-- Research various majors and careers by taking courses in majors and visiting Career Services and the Advising Office
+- Research various majors and careers by taking courses in majors and visiting Career Development and the Advising Office

 - Take MBTI Self-Assessment